CGP-Group-31/CGP-Admin-and-Doctor-apps/README.md

 - Hospital or clinic.
 - Doctor contact information.
 - Password creation for doctor access.
-- Doctor delete actions from the profile page.
+- Doctor deactivate actions from the profile page.

 This allows the care platform to keep doctor records organized and linked to patient care.